noec764/erpnext/docs/dooks/human-resources/shift-management.md

 Shift Management section of Human Resources helps your Organization manage shifts of your employees.

-To use Shift Management in Dooks,
+To use Shift Management in Dokie,

   1. Set Up a Shift Type.
   2. Enter Shift Request.